wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 WP Starter provides a way to run WP CLI commands right after WP Starter finishes its work successfully.

-There could be different way to do this without using WP Starter.
+There are several different ways to do this without using WP Starter at all.
 It could even be possible to add WP CLI commands to [Composer scripts](https://getcomposer.org/doc/articles/scripts.md) so that no more than `composer update` would be necessary to execute both WP Starter and WP CLI commands.

 However, by adding commands to WP Starter configuration WP Starter will ensure that WP CLI is available on the system.